The Best Whole-House Surge Protectors of 2024

 Type 1 devices offer the highest level of protection from external sources and also provide general protection from internal power surges.
 Low-power spikes might get through, but those are generally nondestructive.
 These surge protectors are installed where the supply from the utility company meets the main breaker box—what’s termed the “line side.”
 This means power cannot get into the home without flowing through the SPD, so only safe levels of electricity make it through.

-Installation requires that power to the home be disconnected while work is carried out.
-The installation must also be undertaken by a qualified electrician, which can add considerably to the cost.
-In some cases, it’s necessary to inform the utility company before work is carried out, though the contractor should arrange that.
+Installing a Type 1 device requires disconnecting power to your home while work is carried out.
+A licensed electrician must also complete the installation, which can add considerably to a whole-house surge protector’s cost.
+In some cases, it’s also necessary to inform the power company before work is carried out.

 Type 2

 Perhaps the most popular kind of SPD, Type 2 surge protectors can be installed inside the main breaker panel, also called a load center, or somewhere beside it.
-Installation can be accomplished by any DIYer with the requisite electrical experience.
-That said, while it isn’t necessary to have a qualified electrician do the job, those who are not completely confident in their abilities should at least consult one.
+Any DIYer can accomplish installation with the requisite electrical experience.
+That said, if you aren’t completely confident in your abilities, you should at least consult (if not hire) a qualified electrician.

 Depending on user configuration, Type 2 SPDs can protect an individual circuit or all the circuits within an electrical panel, plus subsidiary panels downstream of it.
 Many provide similar levels of protection as Type 1 devices, but it’s important to check the specifications.